-In earlier times Antelope Valley was not that desert-like as it is today.
-There is archaeological evidence of rather dense population of diverse indigenous people, valley was rich with pronghorn antelopes (giving name to whole valley) and other animals.
+In earlier times Antelope Valley was not as desert-like as it is today.
+There is archaeological evidence of a rather dense population of diverse indigenous people, the valley was rich with pronghorn antelopes (giving a name to the whole valley) and other animals.
 There were more springs and small lakes and taller plants than today.

-Last centuries though have been more dry and gradually the western part of valley turned into arid land similar to desert.
-In fact it is considered to be a high desert: area is up to 900 metres (3000 feet) high.
+The last centuries though have been drier and gradually the western part of the valley turned into arid land similar to a desert.
+In fact, it is considered to be a high desert: the area is up to 900 meters (3000 feet) high.

 Droughts have defeated some plants and animals but others have flourished in these harsh conditions.
-The term "flourish" is especially suitable regarding California poppy.
-This joyous, bright orange and fragile flower prefers dry soil and hates to be disturbed by shadow from taller plants or continuous disturbance by grazers.
+The term “flourish” is especially suitable for the California poppy.
+This joyous, bright orange and fragile flower prefers dry soil and hates to be disturbed by a shadow from taller plants or continuous disturbance by grazers.

 Friends discover poppy

-Although California was visited by white people since several centuries, the bright orange poppy was described by scientists only in the early 19th century.
+Although California was visited by white people for several centuries, the bright orange poppy was described by scientists only in the early 19th century.

-In the early 19th century Russian Empire organised several rather successful voyages around the world to extend the political and economical contacts of empire.
+In the early 19th century Russian Empire organized several rather successful voyages around the world to extend the political and economic contacts of the empire.
 During such voyages groups of scientists traditionally were taken aboard.
-Brig "Rurik" made its trip in 1815 – 1818 and the botanist of the team was German Adelbert von Chamisso but enthomologist – Baltic German from the present day Estonia Friedrich von Eschscholtz.
+Brig “Rurik” made its trip in 1815 – 1818 and the botanist of the team was German Adelbert von Chamisso but entomologist – Baltic German from present-day Estonia Friedrich von Eschscholtz.
 Both became close friends during the expedition and when Chamisso described the beautiful orange Californian flower, he named the plant after his friend – Eschscholzia californica Cham.
-Letter "t" somehow is lost from the family of Eschscholtz in the Latin name of the plant.
+Letter “t” somehow is lost from the family of Eschscholtz in the Latin name of the plant.

 Painter protects poppy field

-The beautiful flower became a state flower of California in the late 19th century (some sources state – in 1903) and nowadays it is prohibited to pick, destroy or uproot this plant if found in wild.
+The beautiful flower became a state flower of California in the late 19th century (some sources state – in 1903) and nowadays it is prohibited to pick, destroy or uproot this plant in its natural habitats.

 The only protected poppy meadow in California is Antelope Valley California Poppy Reserve.
 This area is closely connected with the personality of Jane Seymour Pinheiro (1907 – 1978).
 She moved over here, to Quartz Hill, in 1942 and became a well-known painter of poppies drawing them in watercolor with botanical precision.
-"Poppy lady" was behind the creation of reserve and interpretive centre (Jane S. Pinheiro Interpretive Centre) of the reserve is named after her.
-She organised purchase of poppy meadows in the 1960s together with other active women of Lancaster area – this land forms contemporary reserve.
+“Poppy lady” was behind the creation of the reserve and the interpretive center (Jane S. Pinheiro Interpretive Centre) of the reserve is named after her.
+She organized the purchase of poppy meadows in the 1960s together with other active women of the Lancaster area – this land forms a contemporary reserve.

 How to experience poppies

-Flowering time of California poppies in Antelope Valley may differ each year – but for most part it lasts from the late February to mid-May.
+Flowering time of California poppies in Antelope Valley may differ each year – but for the most part, it lasts from late February to mid-May.

 Reserve will provide services and access for cars only during the flowering season.
-In remaining part of the year reserve is accessible for public in daytime, but one should leave car further away.
+In the remaining part of the year, the reserve is accessible to the public in the daytime, but one should leave the car further away.

-Come in weekdays – then you will have better chances to be alone with the unique nature of California.
+Come on weekdays – then you will have better chances to be alone with the unique nature of California.